-Similar to baileys, Sheridan’s is an authentic Irish drink that was invented by Thomas Sheridan & Sons, a company under the ownership of W&A Gilbey, in 1994.
-It is also a very impressive drink that will spark you.
+Like Baileys, Sheridan’s is an authentic Irish drink invented by Thomas Sheridan & Sons, a company under the ownership of W&A Gilbey, in 1994.
+It is also a very impressive drink that will spark your interest.

-Looking at the bottle, you can see how it is different from ordinary alcohol.
+Looking at the bottle, you can see how it differs from ordinary alcohol.
 It has 2 parts separated by glass.
-The black part contains a mixture of coffee and whiskey, while the white part is filled with milk white chocolate.
+The black part contains a mixture of coffee and whiskey, while the white one is filled with milk and white chocolate.

 Are you curious about how to drink it?
 First, pour the black liquor into a cup, then let the white chocolate float on the surface.
 Then you will have an amazing 2-layer drink.

 Irish people seem to have a huge passion for combining whiskey and other drinks.
 There was a chef named Joe Sheridan.
 He worked for Foynes Port near Limerick.
 In 1943, a flight had to go back because of the storm.

 He saw the passengers cold and weary and decided to make them a drink by combining whiskey and coffee then topped with some cream.
 Surprisingly, they loved it so much that it became the airport’s specialty.

 Baileys is a unique alcoholic drink you can’t find anywhere except in Ireland.
 It has whiskey as the base and is added with cocoa powder and cream, creating an unusually delicious flavor that has seduced both local people and travelers.

 This fantastic drink was invented by Tom Jago, an English liquor executive at W&A Gilbey, in 1971 and reached the market in 1794.
 Not long after then, it became a hit and has been considered one of the most loved drinks in the world.